meh187/comp-methods-slingshot/README.md

 The condition which determined which orbit Jupiter would follow was the initial velocity.
 For all of these orbits, we kept the initial x-position constant at x0 = 7.4052e11, which is the semi-major axis of Jupiter's known orbit.
-As you can see in the animations (all of which are saved as .mp4 files), changing the initial velocity drastically changes which path Jupiter takes as it orbits the sun.
+As you can see in the animations (all of which are saved in `Orbit Animations`), changing the initial velocity drastically changes which path Jupiter takes as it orbits the sun.

 The chosen initial velocity values are not arbitrary.
 We knew that The tangential